 "There's a sense of togetherness here like in a big family."

 Soon it's done: You've left school behind you, got your exam results and celebrated it properly.
 But this is only the beginning!
 Your dream is a professional future with exciting, meaningful tasks, great colleagues and good prospects.
-So why not talk to thyssenkrupp Rothe Erde GmbH?
+So why not talk to thyssenkrupp rothe erde Germany GmbH?

 Even before you apply for a training job with us, you can start a school leaver internship or in one of our School initiatives Gain exciting insights into a globally operating company.
 Start your career with us – for example with a training job.